JeffreySarnoff/IncrementalAccumulation.jl/README.md

 # IncrementalAccumulation.jl
-Performant accumulators that accept each [each k] successive value[s] from a data stream.
+Performant accumulators that accept each [k] successive value[s] from a data stream.